Back

 But once you modeled the whole system and gave the task to your development team, it doesn’t mean you’re done with the design stage.
 You will keep coming back to it for different reasons — to resolve issues you recognized during testing or to specify the task for coders during development.
 And if you’re working on an MVP, you will refine your design to provide a better user experience.

 Have an app idea?
-We’ll be happy to work with you — please feel free to tell us about it in the contact form below.
+We’ll be happy to work with you — feel free to tell us about it in the contact form below.

 How useful was this post?